g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 ```
 The spinner is a spinner SVG with an `animate-spin` class from Tailwind CSS.
 It is displayed when `isRefreshing` is true, indicating that the data is currently being refreshed.

-### Providing Feedback to the User
-To notify the users about their requests’ status whilst reloading, a loading spinner has to show up.
-The aforementioned is how a loading spinner can be inserted into the pull-to-refresh notification.
-Users should be informed after a successful refresh is completed so that they are aware.
-To do this, one can either use an instant message or an imagery cue.
-For example, once the record has been refreshed, show a successful message for a few seconds.

-For example: